 The Friends of the Semel Institute Scholar Program

-The Friends of the Semel Institute award Research Scholar Grants to early career scientists doing ground-breaking research to better understand the mind and brain, in sickness and in health.
-These early-career scientists are at the forefront of new developments that will lead to innovative treatments for mental, developmental, and neurological disorders.
-The scholars who receive these competitive grants represent not only the future of the Semel Institute, but more importantly, the future of the advancement of treatments for complex illnesses of the mind and brain.
-Each year, senior Semel Institute faculty members and The Friends, select the most promising research proposals submitted by outstanding postdoctoral fellows.
-To date, The Friends has awarded 27 Scholarships in areas such as Eating Disorders, ADHD, OCD, Addiction, Adolescent Anxiety, Concussions/Traumatic Brain Injures, and Depression in Alzheimer's care-givers, the Jail to Homeless Pipeline, Maternal Perinatal Depression, Schizophrenia.
+Friends of Semel Research Scholar Grants are awarded yearly to outstanding post-doctoral fellows doing ground-breaking research to better understand the mind and brain, in sickness and in health.
+These early-career scientists are at the forefront of new developments that will lead to innovative treatments for complex mental, developmental, and neurological disorders.
+Proposals are rigorously reviewed by a panel of senior Semel Institute faculty members using NIH criteria and the most relevant and promising are chosen.
+To date, The Friends has awarded 31 Scholarships in areas such as Eating Disorders, ADHD, OCD, Addiction, Adolescent Anxiety, Concussions/Traumatic Brain Injures, and Depression in Alzheimer's care-givers, the Jail to Homeless Pipeline, Maternal Perinatal Depression, Schizophrenia.